 Lest we forget Twitter’s local rival.
 I challenged the behemoth of Facebook to deliver “Peru” and it slammed down over 3,200 results (though many are in native Spanish).
 Narrowing this down by searching “Travel Peru” drew me closer to the point, and before I knew it I was trotting around dozens of Peruvian viewpoints, marveling at the jaunts that had gone before me.
 “Spare a thought for the guinea pigs!”
 I typed, before deleting it and LOL to myself.

 The great thing about both of these platforms, is that they’re run by Real People™ who would be blown away if you just asked them, “So, what’s good to do in Peru?”

 That’s what I asked Stuart Starrs, who was lured to Lima from his native London, and where he now publishes the incredibly resourceful ...en Perú blog.

 So I slumped — like a wheezing tourist on the top of a Peruvian pyramid — and realized I had fifteen minutes remaining in my quest for eternal Peruvian knowledge.
 I’d made the e-nation of Twitter giddy with my questions.
 I’d linked arms with hundreds of likeminded Facebook “friends”.
 I’d bookmarked enough blogs to buckle the knees of an aging alpaca, and I’d stashed a secret folder with information from the CIA, and the British government.
 Things were too easy.

 I couldn’t help myself.
 How much was a flight to Peru?
 I ducked and dived through Expedia, Momondo

 I gasped.
 I called my girlfriend; “What are we doing next Tuesday?”
 A moment’s silence.
 “If you think we’re going to look at alpaca farms again, you can think again!”

-A nomad shares her recipe for Chupe de Camarones, or shimp chowder, a traditional dish in Southern Peru.
+Ayngelina Brogan shares her recipe for Chupe de Camarones (shrimp chowder) – a traditional dish in Southern Peru.